 - The Enteric Flagship project aims to develop microbial and genomic predictors for differences in methane emitted by different cattle species from different production systems, across the globe.
 By making use of Genotyping-by-sequencing, a high-throughput technology that optimises processing time and cost, the microbial profile of thousands of animals can be obtained from rumen samples.
 Collaborators are welcome – more information can be found here.

-The Network is currently focused on:
+The Network is focused on:

 - Common protocols for the measurement of individual methane emissions (and associated traits, or at least calibrations of measurement differences between countries)